ovh/sv2chisel/DEVNOTES.md

 - FIX & USE OR DROP Special Vec of Char Inference for register affected to
 - LESS URGENT : support printf
 - infer Boolean instead of UInt for parameters & then legalize software expression or include implicit conversion Int to Bool
+- Remove all Utils.throwInternalError in IR & implicits => replace with Option, can raise errors properly on None in visitor/transforms/chiselizer

 #### NEXT-STEPS